|

 Tap the keg, me boys, and chill the wine,

-As you put your loving hand in mine.
+As you hold your loving hand in mine.

 Put your hand in mine, your precious hand in mine,